satyajitmails/ezhil/exampleSite/content/posts/Trillion dollar coach.md

 beyond for the leaders they have trust on and produce outstanding results.

 ### 11. Only coach the coachable
-The trait that makes a person coachable includes honesty and humility, the willingness to persevere and work hard and a constant openness to learning.
+The trait that makes a person coachable includes honesty and humility, the willingnessto persevere and work hard and a constant openness to learning.

-Any leader is a human.He is no god and not know any magic beyond the human acts.
-He has his limitations and one of them is that he can’t coach someone who don’t want to
-be coached.But I have never seen a great leader who hasn’t made the hardest effort to coach everyone and gave everyone a fair share of their due.People are changeable and they change positively with the right approach and patience while respecting their boundaries.
+Any leader is a human.He is no god and not know any magic beyond the human acts.He has his limitations and one of them is that he can’t coach someone who don’t want to be coached.But I have never seen a great leader who hasn’t made the hardest effort to coach everyone and gave everyone a fair share of their due.People are changeable and they change positively with the right approach and patience while respecting their boundaries.

 ### 12. Practice free-form listening
 Listen to people with your full and undivided attention.Don’t think ahead to what you are going to say next.